 Utilization of the NOLs and research and development tax credit carryforwards may be subject to a substantial annual limitation under Section 382 due to ownership change limitations that have occurred previously or that could occur in the future in accordance with Section 382, as well as similar state provisions.
 These ownership changes may limit the amount of NOLs and research and development tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 If a change in control as defined by Section 382 has occurred at any time since the Company's formation, utilization of its NOLs or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, which could then be subject to additional adjustments, as required.
-Any limitation may result in expiration of a portion of the NOLs or research and development tax credit carryforwards will be subject to limitation.
-The amounts December 31, 2016 and that certain NOLs and research and development tax credit carryforwards will be subject to limitation.
+Any limitation may result in expiration of a portion of the NOLs or research and development tax carryforwards before their utilization.
+The Company has determined that ownership changes have occurred through December 31, 2016 and that certain NOLs and research and development tax credit carryforwards will be subject to limitation.
 The amounts presented do not include NOLs or research and development tax credit carryforwards that will expire unused due to ownership changes.